California Court Records

 California does not hold jury trials for traffic infractions.
 You also have the right to request discovery before the commencement of the trial.
 Discovery will give you access to the notes of the law enforcement officers who issued the ticket and other documentation that may be helpful to your case.

 During the trial, the officer will state the reasons for giving you the ticket.
 The prosecutor may also subpoena other witnesses to appear and testify.
 You or your lawyer can also do the same.
-In addition to presenting witnesses, the court also expects you or your lawyer to present evidence, argue the law, and cross-examine the officer who issued the ticket and witnesses.
+In addition to presenting witnesses, the court expects you or your lawyer to present evidence, argue the law, and cross-examine the officer who issued the ticket and witnesses.

 How to Prepare for Traffic Court in California

-Along with preparing a list of questions to ask the officer and witnesses presented by the prosecutor, you should also prepare evidence you want to bring before the court.
+Along with preparing a list of questions to ask the officer and witnesses presented by the prosecutor, you should also prepare the evidence you want to bring before the court.
 These could be written documents and photos taken at the location of the alleged traffic violation.

-It would help if you also prepare your witnesses.
+It would help if you also prepared your witnesses.
 These are usually people in your vehicle and/or in the vicinity when you were pulled over or ticketed.
 You may ask for written affidavits from such witnesses or ask the court clerk to subpoena them.

 How to Postpone a Traffic Court Date in California